Looking for the best attractions, activities, and things to do in Kona, Hawaii?

 29. Hapuna Beach

-Located in the Waikoloa region of Big Island, Hapuna Beach is widely regarded as one of the best white sand beaches to the north of Kona.
+Located in the Waikoloa region of Big Island, Hapuna Beach is one of the best white sand beaches to the north of Kona.
+This was my family’s favorite beach of all the Big Island beaches we went to!

 30. Mauna Kea Beach

-Adjacent to the Mauna Kea resort, the beach offers a peaceful atmosphere and stunning powdery white sand and ocean stretch.
+Adjacent to the Mauna Kea resort, the beach offers a peaceful atmosphere, stunning powdery white sand, and a wide shoreline to walk on.

-While parking is available at the beach, visitors should note that it is paid, and the lot is smaller than some other nearby beaches, making it challenging to find a spot in the mornings.
+While parking is available at the beach, it is paid, and the lot is smaller than some other nearby beaches.
+We had to circle back a few times before a parking spot opened up.
+It might be challenging to find a parking spot in the mornings.

 Best hikes in and near Kona